dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 // GOLD is 19 LEDuino; others defined by board (49 IO, 15 IOuino)
 #define GOLD 19
 ```
-The example node implements two status lights, one blue, and the other gold.
+This example node implements two status indicators, one blue, and the other gold.
 The blue LED flashes when the node receives a message, and the gold LED flashes when this noe sends a message.
 This example also implements Blue and Gold buttons which can be used to Teach eventIDs to other nodes, or to reset theis node.
 ```c++
 // next lines get "warning: only initialized variables can be placed into program memory area" due to GCC bug extern "C" {